yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_ECS.md

 ### Troubleshoot

-1. If the trace data is not available in the SnappyFlow server, then check the trace configuration in the `settings.py`.
+1. If the trace data is unavailable in the SnappyFlow server, check the trace configuration in the `settings.py`.

-2. To enable the debug logs, add the key-value pair in the `ELASTIC_APM` block of the `settings.py` file.
+2. Add the key-value pair in the `ELASTIC_APM` block of the `settings.py` file to enable the debug logs.

    ```
    'DEBUG':'true'
    ```
 #### Sample Application Code

-[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the configuration mentioned in the above sections enables the tracing feature.

 ## Flask